Petar I Petrović-Njegoš: 1784–99

 In July 1788, Jovan Radonjić asked Empress Catherine II of Russia to send Sofronije Jugović-Marković, whom he promised the throne of Montenegro; Jovan sought to bring him to the land and replace Petrović, then get rid of him too, securing the rule for himself.
 He sent another letter in 1789, then made a trip to Austria seeking to retrieve his reputation with the help of the Austrian court.
 Radonjić requested that the Austrian army be sent into Montenegro, which was declined.
 On Radonjić's re-request, the Austrian Emperor decided to send munition to Montenegro in February 1790, provided that the Montenegrins "come under the wings of the Emperor in war-time, as much as in peace-time, with the Ottoman Empire".
 Austrian support looked unpromising.

 In 1794, the Kuči and Rovčani (tribes outside Montenegro) were devastated by the Ottomans.
 In 1796, Kara Mahmud Pasha was defeated at the Battle of Martinići.
 Mahmud Pasha later returned and was defeated and killed at the Battle of Krusi on 22 September.
 Half of the Montenegrin army was led by Metropolitan Petar I, the other by Jovan.
-Petar I's army was assisted by the Piperi.
+Petar I's army was assisted by the Bjelopavlići and Piperi.
 Mahmud Pasha's army, allegedly made up of 30,000, including seven French officers, fought a Montenegrin force of 6,000, and had heavy casualties.
 The Montenegrin victory resulted in territorial expansion, with the tribes of Bjelopavlići and Piperi being joined into the Montenegrin state.
 The Rovčani, as other highlander tribes, subsequently turned more and more towards Montenegro.

-The tribe of Njeguši to which the Petrović-Njegoš belonged was involved in the one of the most long-standing blood feuds in Montenegro against the tribe of Ceklin in the 18th century.
+The tribe of Njeguši to which the Petrović-Njegoš belonged was involved in one of the most long-standing blood feuds in Montenegro against the tribe of Ceklin in the 18th century.
 The feud lasted for 32 years and ended in 1797 in a joint meeting of all tribes of Old Montenegro under Petar Petrović.
 The pacification of the feud between two of the strongest tribes of the region is considered as an important step in Petar Petrović's strategy of uniting Old Montenegro.